Alessandro Duranti: Overview

 Duranti fully embraced an anthropological perspective on language through his collaboration with Elinor Ochs during and after their fieldwork in (then Western) Samoa in 1978–79, 1981, and 1988.
 In 1980–81, Duranti was a postdoctoral fellow at the Australian National University where he was part of a Working Group on Language and Context under the direction of Roger Keesing.
 In 1980–81, the core group, which met regularly throughout the year, included Elinor Ochs, John B. Haviland, Penelope Brown, Steven Levinson, and Robert Van Valin, Jr. In 1983–84, Duranti was a postdoctoral fellow at the Laboratory of Comparative Human Cognition (LCHC) at the University of California, San Diego, directed by Michael Cole.
 After teaching at the University of Rome, Pitzer College, and the University of California at San Diego, Duranti joined the Anthropology Department at the University of California, Los Angeles in 1988.
-In the early 1990s, he carried out fieldwork among Samoan immigrants in Southern California to study, in collaboration with Elinor Ochs, how second generation Samoan children were being socialized in the context of a bicultural, bilingual environment.
+In the early 1990s, he carried out fieldwork among Samoan immigrants in Southern California to study, in collaboration with Elinor Ochs, on how second generation Samoan children were being socialized in the context of a bicultural, bilingual environment.

 In 1994, Duranti published From Grammar to Politics: Linguistic Anthropology in a Western Samoan Village (University of California Press), where he proposed an ethnopragmatic approach, an integration of ethnography and grammatical analysis to study Samoan ways of speaking in political arenas and in more informal interactions.
 Duranti claimed that how speakers encode agency has a key role in constituting what he called "the moral flow of discourse."
 This was the beginning of his interest in how agency is expressed and enacted in different languages, a topic that he has since explored in a number of publications.
 In 1995–96, using a combination of participant-observation and videography, Duranti documented the political campaign for the U.S. Congress of Walter Capps, then Professor of Religious Studies at the University of California, Santa Barbara.
 In support of writing about this project, in 1999 he received a John Simon Guggenheim Memorial Foundation Fellowship.